Veiled Cup: Host and judging panel

+South Korean actor and radio personality Choi Daniel was initially announced as the show's presenter on July 12, 2025.
+On January 5, 2026, it was announced that actress and model Lee Da-hee would be the new host of Veiled Cup.
+Choi would instead host Veiled Musician, the South Korean national selection show for Veiled Cup released on Netflix from November 12 to December 31, 2025.

-The show will also feature a judging panel composed of well-known performers.
-On 12 July, the first round of members of the judging panel were announced, which included singers Paul Kim, Shin Yong-jae, Ahn Ji-young of Bolbbalgan4, and Belle of Kiss of Life.
-The second round of judges were announced on 23 July 2025, which included South Korean musical act 10cm, American singer-songwriters Tiffany Young and Ailee, and Canadian singer-songwriter Henry.
+The show also featured a judging panel composed of well-known performers.
+On July 12, 2025, the first round of members of the judging panel were announced, which included singers Paul Kim, Shin Yong-jae, Ahn Ji-young (the sole member of the South Korean musical act BOL4), and Belle of Kiss of Life.
+The second round of judges were announced on July 23, 2025, which included Kwon Jung-yeol (the sole member of the musical act 10cm), American singer-songwriters Tiffany Young and Ailee, and Canadian singer-songwriter Henry.
+On October 24, 2025, it was announced that singer Miyeon of I-dle would be added to the judging panel of Veiled Cup.

+On January 5, 2026, the final judging panel for Veiled Cup was announced, with Miyeon, Paul Kim, Tiffany Young, 10 cm, Ailee and Henry completing the panel.
+Shin Yong-jae, Ahn Ji-young and Belle would instead become part of the judging panel for Veiled Musician, along with Paul Kim, Ailee, and Kihyun of Monsta X.

 List of participants

-In October, an audition round will be held in each participating country.
-Three contestants will be selected from each country to proceed to the first round of the contest in South Korea.
+Nine countries participated in Veiled Cup.
+Audition rounds were held in each participating country from August to December 2025.
+Three contestants were selected from each country to proceed to the preliminary round of the contest in South Korea, with the exception of Indonesia, which only sent two contestants.